hariharan-devarajan/brahma/README.md

 ### Binding functions

+The Binding has to be done before any interception can happen.
+Some recommended places are library constructor or initialization routines.
 The libraries which use Brahma can initiate binding of system calls using `brahma_gotcha_wrap` function.
 It takes two arguments. `UNIQUE_TOOL_NAME` should be a tool name that is used for stacking different interception tools used by gotcha.
 `PRIORITY` is the prioritization of the tool.